travelperk/jets-seatmap-react-lib-pub/README.md

 `seat`, `passengerType`, `passengerLabel` and `passengerColor` are not required fields.

-If you will not pass `passengerType`, `passengerLabel` and `passengerColor` fields the values will be set by default.
+If you do not pass `passengerType`, `passengerLabel` and `passengerColor` fields, the values will be set by default.

-Please notice, that seatmap identifies how many passengers to allocate by a length of `passengers` array.
+Please note that the seatmap identifies how many passengers to allocate by the length of the `passengers` array.
 Therefore, for example, to allocate 2 passengers without any predefined seat or its type, `passengers` array shall contain 2 items.

-For passengers with property `readOnly: true` not possible to unselect assigned seat.
+For passengers with property `readOnly: true`, it is not possible to unselect assigned seat.

 &nbsp;

 ### <a name="config"></a> Config

-The config property describes basic configuration of seat map.
+The config property describes the basic configuration of the seat map.

 Interface, describing data types: